18 Wheeler Truck Regulations

 The trucking industry is governed by a number of state and federal regulations.
 Under the aegis of the Federal Motor Carrier Safety Administration (FMCSA), trucking companies are responsible for the maintenance of their vehicles, training of their drivers, drug testing, and compliance with safety standards.

 Given the pressures of competition and threat of cheaper labor under NAFTA, trucking companies have lobbied Congress to reduce regulations they believe interfere with their ability to deliver goods cheaper and faster.
 As a result, truck drivers are now allowed to drive more hours for longer periods of time.
 Additionally, changes in safety regulations pertaining to vehicle maintenance, the use of contract truck drivers, and multiple vendors means liability – and accountability – is often spread across different companies.
-At the law office of Stephen Boutros, we understand 18 wheeler regulations and the shortcuts trucking companies employ to cut costs.
+At the law office of Stephen Boutros, I understand 18 wheeler regulations and the shortcuts trucking companies employ to cut costs.

 If you have been seriously injured in a truck wreck or have lost a family member in an 18 wheeler accident, contact personal injury attorney Stephen Boutros today and schedule an appointment to discuss your case.